Above photo of Dmitri and Kendra taken by Tiffany Barfield at the Cascade Raptor Center in Eugene, Oregon.

 It is only by expanding that we metabolize our unwanted experiences and traumas.
 We do not work these things through our systems by freezing, numbing, or locking the past into our somatic memory.
 It is by opening ourselves further, by coaxing, loving, and nurturing these closed down places that we find the best of a life we have not yet lived.

-Kendra Ward, LAc., MAOM, (she/her) is a traditional East Asian medicine practitioner and herbalist.
+Kendra Ward, LAc., MAOM, (she/her) is a traditional East Asian medicine practitioner, herbalist, and land alchemist.
 Her primary teachers are the land and kin where she lives, her life-long meditation and spiritual practices, and the complex, honest, radiant human beings she has been fortunate to hold sacred space for in her healing practice.

 Kendra’s first steps onto a path of health and spirituality began in 1998 when she completed the School for International Trainings’ Tibetan Studies Program in Tibet, Nepal, and India.
 She then went on to receive her bachelor’s degree from Wheaton College in Norton, Massachusetts, and master’s degree in acupuncture from the New England School of Acupuncture in Boston.
-From 2003 to 2020, she co-owned the Whole Family Wellness Center in Portland, Oregon.
+From 2003 to 2020, she co-owned the Whole Family Wellness Center in Portland, Oregon, providing over 25,000 patient visits.

 Like the fingers of mycelial networks, lets stay in touch...

-Sign up for my monthly newsletter to receive updates about the podcast, my writing projects, or other missives about what I am currently loving with my whole body.
+Sign up for my monthly newsletter to receive updates about the podcast, seasonal five element wisdom, and other ideas about living in harmony with all of life